 Experience the solitude of Hamragil, a well equipped and beautiful spacious lodge in the center of northern Iceland.
-Hamragil is the gateway to the beauty of the north, only 40 minutes away from the natural gem, Lake Myvatn, a biological and geological paradise, as well as the spectacular waterfalls Aldeyjarfoss and Godafoss and only 20 minutes drive from Akureyri, -the capital of the north and the fertile valley of Eyjafjord.
-You are also only 40 minutes to the center of Iceland's whale watching at the town Husavik.
-Enjoy these magnificent surroundings midst in the mountains of the north with the vivid trout and salmon river Fnjoska flowing by in the bottom of the valley, and the jumping fresh water creek on the border of the big property.
+Hamragil is the gateway to the beauty of the north.
+It's situated only 40 minutes away from the natural gem, Lake Myvatn, a biological and geological paradise, as well as the spectacular waterfalls Aldeyjarfoss and Godafoss and only 20 minutes drive from Akureyri, the capital of northern Iceland.
+Hamragil is also only 40 minutes away from the center of Iceland's whale watching at the town Husavik.
+Enjoy these magnificent surroundings in the mountains of the north with the vivid trout and salmon river Fnjoska flowing by in the bottom of the valley, and the jumping fresh water creek on the border of the big property, boosting the unique privacy.

 - Bathrooms: 2 Family Bathrooms

 - Luxuries: Quality cottage with Open Space and Great Views.
 Fiber Glass Internet Access & Central Heating

 - Utilities: Dishwasher, Microwave, Fridge, Washing Machine + More

 - Access: Secure Parking